[ Switch to styled version → ]

 "admin_token": "your-admin-token"

-} External IDs are free-form strings, such as email addresses or UPNs.
+External IDs are free-form strings, such as email addresses, UPNs, or LDAP DNs.
 They are stored in the registry and included in audit events.
 An `identity.external_id_set` audit event is emitted on change.

-Directory sync pushes entries from an external directory to the registry, which automatically provisions and deprovisions network members.
+Directory sync pushes entries from an external directory to the registry, managing network members.

 The sync operation is performed with the `directory_sync` command.